 See the Connection.
 Understand that occupational stress and trauma deeply impact the capacity of our people and organizations to perform.
 We build community through an organization that has the capacity to embrace skillful humanity.

 Ground Truth.
 Use your understanding of interpersonal neurobiology, trauma and human performance to create a vision and plans that integrate evidence-based skills that are deeply grounded in your greatest resource: your people.

 4. Develop Peer Coaches.

 Invest.
-Select a small team of skilled trainers to send to a Mindfulness Based Peer Coach Training Program through University of California San Diego, or another quality training program.
+Select a small team of skilled trainers to send to a Mindfulness Based Peer Coach Training Program through the Mindful Badge Training Institute, or another quality training program.

 5. Develop Certified Mindfulness Trainers.

 Sustain.
 Select one or more team members to pursue certification as a mindfulness trainer through an accredited training program.

 6. Collaborate with community partners.